gautam-629/oop-in-typescript/Readme.md

     this.height = height;
   }

-  // Implement area calculation specific to rectangle calculateArea(): number {
+  // Specific area calculation for rectangle calculateArea(): number {
     return this.width * this.height;
   }
 }

-// Usage demonstrates polymorphism const shapes: Shape[] = [new Circle(5), new Rectangle(4, 6)];
+// Usage demonstrates polymorphic behavior const shapes: Shape[] = [new Circle(5), new Rectangle(4, 6)];

 // Each shape calculates area differently